Podil: History

 Before the Great Podil fire of 1811 it was the most populous neighborhood of the city with 2,068 houses out of 3,672 dwellings in all of Kyiv.
 The fire damaged the neighborhood extensively and changed the appearance of Podil dramatically.
-After the fire, Podil was newly planned and a large number of new streets appeared on the project of Scottish architect William Heste and Russian architect Andrey Melensky, which still exist today.
-At this time such buildings as the Contract's House (1817), Hostynnyi Dvir the shopping arcade and other buildings were constructed.
-The Contracts House was built in 1817 where at its ground level were signed contracts and treaties, while the second floor hall hosting concerts.
+After the fire, Podil was reconstructed and a large number of new streets appeared, planned by Scottish architect William Heste and Russian architect Andrey Melensky, which still exist today.
+At this time such buildings as the Contract's House (1817), the Hostynnyi Dvir covered market and other buildings were constructed.
+The Contracts House was built in 1817.
+Contracts and treaties were signed on the ground floor; on the floor above there was a concert hall.

-In 1835 the Kyiv magistrate was disassembled on bricks which were used for finishing the building of Hostynnyi Dvir and Contracts House, while in its place was created a small city park.
-In 1938 in the park was placed a British tank Mark V that was taken as a trophy during the Russian Civil War from the Russian White Guards.
-The tank also remained at the park a few years after the World War II.
-Later in 1977 in the park was built a monument of Hryhoriy Skovoroda.
+In 1835 the Kyiv magistracy was demolished and the bricks were used to finish building the Hostynnyi Dvir and Contracts House.
+A small park was established on the magistracy site.
+In 1938 a British Mark V tank was put in the park.
+It had been taken as a trophy from the Russian White Guards during the Russian Civil War.
+The tank remained in the park for a few years after World War II.
+In 1977 the Hryhoriy Skovoroda monument was built in the park.

 The Kyiv tramway was among the first in the Russian Empire.
 The tram commuting started at Podil among the first in Kyiv in 1896.
 It originally was connecting Kontraktova Square and Poshtova Square and later stretched to Kurenivka and then Pushcha-Vodytsia.

 Until World War II, the section just north of Nyzhniy Val street was called Ploska chast or Ploskaya sloboda.
 It was home to many poor Jews who lived there in wretched conditions.
+The Great Choral Synagogue, built in the 19th century, still functions in the area.